thinktwice13/ibkr-report/README.md

 - Search current holding prices;
 - Search asset domicile for INO-DOH report when `ISIN` not provided;
 - Search asset categories when not provided;
-- Other accounting methods: ACB, LIFO, HIFO, LCFO, LGUT, SLID.
-For fun;
 - Choose directory path for statements;
-- Choose report currency, change default to EUR in 2023
+- Choose report currency, change default to EUR in 2023;
+- Other accounting methods: ACB, LIFO, HIFO, LCFO, LGUT, SLID;
 - Other brokers